 Divide into four groups.
-Each group will take three of the heart cries and select Scripture passages and/or Bible stories that speak to that heart cry along with its answer found in the theological theme in the Articles of Faith.
+Give each group three of the heart cries and have them select Scripture passages and/or Bible stories that speak to that heart cry along with its answer found in the theological theme in the Articles of Faith.